jhcook/miscellaneous/macOS/bin/README.md

 ...
 ```

+In the example below, the `!` character is used to
+mark the character as yellow, i.e., used in the word but not that position.
+Green characters are marked as just the letter for that position and duds are
+known black out or letters known not to be used in the word.
+The following is a
+real-world example with the answer being _caulk_ in Wordle 242.
+The dictionary
+can be found on [Github](https://raw.githubusercontent.com/dwyl/english-words/master/words.txt).

-Below, the first word was _lunch_.
+The first word was _lunch_.
 The hints provided the following suggestions
 and the second word choice was _oculi_.
 The hints provided fewer suggestions
 with _caulk_ selected as the correct final choice.
 Use `-v` command-line option
 for an exhaustive list of potential words.